kevinsa5/bayes/README.md

 # bayes
-An introduction to Bayesian Modeling with RJAGS
+An introduction to Bayesian Modeling with RJAGS, not yet finished.